arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

  -  The control process is not bound by constraint (a), and any process is permitted to communicate to it and it to all other processes.
-However, ehe control process isn't absolutely necessary to the algorithm, or a crucial component of it.
+However, the control process isn't absolutely necessary to the algorithm, or a crucial component of it.
 The initation of the algorithm could be moved to top-level main() function, and rather than collect output, each node could produce output declaring itself as a vertex of the MST (it does this already),